picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/prog_guide/event_timer_adapter.rst

 Once an event timer expires, the application may free it or rearm it as necessary.
 If the application will rearm the timer, the state should be reset to RTE_EVENT_TIMER_NOT_ARMED by the application before rearming it.
+Timer expiry events will be generated once or periodically until the timer is cancelled based on adapter mode.

 Multiple Event Timers with Same Expiry Value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^